EarlyMssElectronicLibrary/spindle/README.markdown

      $ git clone git@bitbucket.org:postertorn/spindle.git

-To download a zip or gzip archive, click on the Tags tab from the downloads page, and unzip the downloaded archive to a folder on your computer:
+To download a zip or gzip archive, click on the Tags tab from the downloads page.
+Download the most recent tag in the archive format of your choice and unzip the downloaded archive to a folder on your computer:

 - <https://bitbucket.org/postertorn/spindle/downloads>